Resources and Information for Parents

 How to Teach your Child to Read

 We all know that the ability to read is the key to educational achievement.
 Poor literacy skills can severely limit opportunities, not only at school, but also throughout life.
+Parents want to be pro-active in preparing their child for school and support their child in learning to read.

 Parents need a book that is easy to read, makes them feel empowered and confident.
 A book that answers their questions and allows them to enjoy supporting their children, whilst seeing progress and achievement for them.
 Helping your Child to Read meets that need.

-I am providing the information as a hard copy book and also as a PDF file.
+Helping your Child to Read is available as a PDF file.
 As a PDF file the book will be available for immediate download.
-No longer will you have to order a book and wait for it to be delivered - you can order it, view it, and use it within moments!
 You can save on the cost of paper by storing the file on your computer so that you can print pages if and when they are needed.

-For more details about Helping your Child to Read and to view sample chapters click here
+For more details and to view sample chapters click here

 High Frequency Sight Words